 If you do not have a laptop, when on campus, there are many PCs and Apple Macs to use.
 You can also borrow a laptop while in the library and a small number of laptops are even available for 24hour loan, off-campus use.

-If you are worried about accessing essential IT equipment to support your studies please contact firstname.lastname@example.org for advice and support.
+If you are in financial hardship and worried about accessing essential IT equipment to support your studies, please contact our Student Support Advisers for advice on our laptop grant scheme on firstname.lastname@example.org